kagisearch/kagi-docs/docs/kagi/support-and-community/share-kagi.md

 # Share with Friends and Family

 Kagi relies 100% on its users for revenue.
-We do not have ads or VC money to pay for our costs.
+We do not have ads to pay for our costs.
 And many people around the world still have not heard about Kagi.

 ## What can you do